 To become a Friend of the Barn or to find out more about them, contact

-benefits of membership include:
+The benefits of

 - regular mailing of the quarterly "WHATS ON"

 brochure and the "BARN THEATRE NEWS"

-using the bar at the monthly Sunday Club openings
+- using the bar at the monthly Sunday Club openings

-invitations to special events
+- invitations to special events

 - making new friends

-having your views heard
+- having your views heard

 The theatre hosts two resident societies who organise their own Front-of-House

 office but the FOBS manage the bar, coffee, sweets and ice creams as

 The Front-of-House duties are outlined here.